- Entry requirements for undergraduate courses

 Applicants with the International Baccalaureate (IB) Diploma or British A-Levels will be considered for admission to our Bachelor degree courses.

-Please note that we do not generally require any standardized tests, but students for Law will need to take the LNAT, and Medicine applicants are required to take the UKCAT test or the BMAT.
+Please note that we do not generally require any standardized tests, but students for Law will need to take the LNAT, and applicants to Medicine and Dentistry are required to take the UKCAT test.

 Please note that competition for places at Bristol is very strong, so the achievement of the qualifications listed above does not guarantee that an offer will be made.
 We aim to get you a response as quickly as possible to help you plan your studies.